Glauber dynamics and coupling-from-the-past for Gaussian fields: Introduction and main results

 Then, we adapt the method to the case where the aforementioned maximal coupling probability is small, or even 0.
 This is typically the case for $\mu_\varepsilon$.
-We detail the assumption that we will need and prove Theorem \ref{thm_general} in Section \ref{Proof of thm mu}.
 The proposed approach involves stratification of the state space into different levels.
 Rather than relying on the coalescence of potentially ``high'' values of the field, which is an unlikely outcome, we aim to decrease the level of the field first.
 The idea is that during an update, if we know that in all the coupled Markov processes, the field on the neighbourhood of the updated site is below the level $n$, then it is likely that the new value of the field at the updated site falls below the level $n-1$; then, if all the values of the neighbours are below the lowest level, it is likely that the update makes the processes coalesce.
-This translates into an interacting particle system that follows the knowledge about the level of the field we can get independently of the initial configuration, which is precisely described in Section \ref{Interacting particle system associated with the dynamics}.
+This translates into an interacting particle system that follows the knowledge about the level of the field we can get independently of the initial configuration.
 This particle system admits a dual, which corresponds to the backward exploration of the dynamics, and that encodes the information required to achieve coalescence at the starting point.
 In contrast to the preceding case, where coalescence was likely within a single update, the backward exploration never stops: it is first necessary to ensure that the last update of site $0$ allows to coalesce from all possible values of the field below level 1; then, the second generation of updates seen in the exploration must allow the level to decrease from 2 to 1 etc. Therefore, it will not be true that we can have coalescence at $(0,0)$ with probability 1 by taking an initial time small enough, and we will need additional arguments.